BLUE HOLES

-This is my first sculpture.
-I was four or five, in preschool or kindergarten.
+This is the first sculpture I ever did.
+I was four, in a preschool program that gave us clay and fired what we made.
 The rest of the class made blobs and smily snowman-heads and kitties whose tails promptly broke off.

 I didn't.

-I was an early reader, and my mom had all these art books (she's a painter) and I thought Henry Moore and Isamu Noguchi and modern sculptors like that were cool.
+I was an early reader, and my mom (a painter) had all these art books, and I thought Henry Moore and Isamu Noguchi and modern sculptors like that were cool.
 So I set out to create the most possible hollow space, the most holes, the most hole-ness, with the least amount of clay.
 (For the record, it has seven).

 Now it looks tiny, even delicate.
 How BIG it looked to me then!
 Monumental.